 You may feel reluctant to leave your house because you're concerned about making it to a toilet in time.
 To overcome that fear, try these practical tips:

 - Use the toilet right before you go out.

 - If you expect you'll be incontinent, wear a pad or a disposable undergarment.

-- Carry cleanup supplies and a change of clothing with you.
+- Carry supplies for cleaning up and a change of clothing with you.

 - Know where toilets are located before you need them.
 This can help you get to them quickly.

 - Use nonprescription pills to reduce the smell of stool and gas.
 These are known as fecal deodorants.

 Because fecal incontinence can be distressing, it's important to take steps to deal with it.
 Treatment can help improve your quality of life and raise your self-esteem.

 Preparing for your appointment

 You may start by seeing your primary care provider.
 Or, you may be referred immediately to a doctor who specializes in treating digestive conditions (gastroenterologist).